sinapan/web-playground/README.md

 # web-playground

-A repo to hold sample web projects
+This repo includes all the web projects I do to familiarize myself with different web technologies.